Skip to main content

 Art.
 101(1) of the Treaty on the Functioning of the European Union (“the Treaty”) prohibits agreements between undertakings that restrict competition, unless they contribute to improving the production or distribution of goods or services or to promoting technical or economic progress while allowing consumers a fair share of the resulting benefits, in accordance with Art.
 101(3) of the Treaty.

-The purpose of the review is to gather evidence on the functioning of the TTBER and the Technology Transfer Guidelines, in order to help the Commission to decide whether to let that TTBER expire, or to extend it, with or without amendments.
+The purpose of the review was to gather evidence on the functioning of the 2014 TTBER and the 2014 Technology Transfer Guidelines, in order to help the Commission to decide whether to let the 2014 TTBER expire, or to extend it, with or without amendments.

 Reference documents

-The TTBER and the Technology Transfer Guidelines are available here.
+The 2014 TTBER is available here and the 2014 Technology Transfer Guidelines are available here.
+Please note that these instruments are no longer in force.

 The phases of the review

-In accordance with the Commission’s Better Regulation principles, the review is divided into two phases: (i) an evaluation phase and (ii) an impact assessment phase.
+In accordance with the Commission’s Better Regulation principles, the review was divided into two phases: (i) an evaluation phase and (ii) an impact assessment phase.

 A. Evaluation phase